-- (a) Enrolment periods for awards relating to taught programmes are set out in the relevant programme specification, as approved by Senate. - (b) This includes parameters for reductions (through application of the Policy on the Accreditation of Prior Learning and the award of credit) and extensions. - (c) Programme requirements, including variations to enrolment requirements, are as approved by the Senate on the recommendation of the Board of Studies concerned.
-These are set out in relevant departmental documents.(d) Students enrolled for an award may only be enrolled at the same time for a qualification at this or another institution, if such enrolment forms part of an approved programme of study involving another institution or institutions. - (e) Students are not permitted to count the same period of enrolment for more than one award. - (f) Paid employment - Students enrolled on full-time programmes may undertake a maximum of sixteen hours' paid employment per week.
-This maximum is subject to any restrictions imposed by the student's sponsor or funding body and the approval of his/her supervisor. - It shall be a condition of whatever arrangements are made regarding paid employment, residence and attendance that regular supervision will be provided for.
+- (a) Enrolment periods for awards relating to taught programmes are set out in the relevant programme specification, as approved by University Teaching Committee. - (b) This includes parameters for reductions (through application of the

+Policy on the Accreditation of Prior Learning and the award of credit) and extensions.

+- (c) Programme requirements, including variations to enrolment requirements, are as approved by the University Teaching Committee on the recommendation of the Board of Studies concerned.
+These are set out in relevant departmental documents. (d) Students enrolled for an award may only be enrolled at the same time for a qualification at this or another institution, if such enrolment forms part of an approved programme of study involving another institution or institutions. - (e) Students are not permitted to count the same period of enrolment for more than one award. - (f) Paid employment

+Students enrolled on full-time programmes may undertake a maximum of twenty hours of paid employment per week.
+This maximum is subject to any restrictions imposed by the student's sponsor or funding body and the approval of his/her supervisor.
+Exceptions to these requirements may be made by University Teaching Committee (at the programme level) or the Board of Studies (at the programme level) on the recommendation of the Board of Studies or Supervisor respectively, for certain categories of employment closely related to the programme of study.

+It shall be a condition of whatever arrangements are made regarding paid employment, residence and attendance that regular supervision will be provided for.